Mess kit: United States

-After World War II, a specially-designed Esbit stove was issued to fit over the cup-and-canteen unit, similar to designs used in other armies.
+After World War II, a specially designed Esbit stove was issued to fit over the cup-and-canteen unit, similar to designs used in other armies.

 German and Japanese

 During World War II, the German and Japanese Imperial Army used mess kits that were similar in several ways.
 In storage, their dimensions were similar to US mess kits, but were split widthwise instead of lengthwise, around two-thirds of the body, creating a pot with handle and a cup.

 The German mess kit (Essgeschirr) was designed in 1908, a modification of a Swiss design from 1882.
 Originally, the base held two litres, marked into 1/4 sections, and the lid holding another 1/4.
 This model replaced the 1850 Kochgeschirr.
 The new 1908 Essgeschirr was made of aluminium and not designed for cooking; only to contain food distributed from field kitchens.
 The early models of the 1908 were painted in a distinct matte black.

 In 1910, the aluminum handle was replaced with one of galvanised iron, as aluminum often got hot in the soldiers' hands.
 The 1908 model was in production until 1940.
-In 1931, the Reichswehr made the bottom smaller, holding only 3/4 liter.
+In 1931, a model later called Kochgeschirr 31 (Cooking pot model 31) was developed.
+It was capable of cooking, and held 1.7 liters.
 With only very minor changes, this model remained in service with the German military (both East and West) as well as with the German disaster relief services (THW), which were painted grey.

 They were mainly used in conjunction with a folding Esbit stove, which, when folded, could store Esbit pellets and occupy a very small area.
 The German mess kit was usually held together with a leather strap, which was used to fasten the mess kit to the soldier's bread bag in combat order or assault pack of the webbing equipment in marching order.